oduis/UEVRDeluxe-docs/index.md

 No, it is not necessary.
 However, it does no harm to have it installed in parallel, as long as it is not used on the same games.
 ### Can I use game profiles not in the database (e.g. installed manually from Discord)?
 Sure, just like with UEVR classic.
+### My Steam game is installed and based on Unreal Engine, but not showing up
+Shut down Steam and Restart it.
+Then rescan in UEVR Easy Injector.
+Alternatively just reboot, start Steam, then UEVR Easy Injector.
 ### I have a great profile.
 How to add it to the UEVR Easy Injector database?
 Follow [this guide](SubmitProfile.md)
 ### What UEVR version is it based on?